anonymoussprocket/CryptonomicExamples/TezosChainlinkOracle/README.md

 There is a rich [example of an oracle](https://smartpy.io/dev/index.html?template=oracle.py) available in the SmartPy web-based IDE, we will modify it to serve [fortune cookie fortunes](https://joshmadison.com/2008/04/20/fortune-cookie-fortunes/) to smart contracts seeking to understand their future.

 This system, at the moment, consists of three contracts and several human participants.
-There is a token contract to represent [$LINK](https://coinmarketcap.com/currencies/chainlink/) on Tezos, an oracle contract and a client contract that would be interacting with the oracle to get get fortunes in this case.
+There is a token contract to represent [$LINK](https://coinmarketcap.com/currencies/chainlink/) on Tezos, an oracle contract and a client contract that would be interacting with the oracle to get fortunes in this case.

 Different accounts would be managing these contracts, so that's at least two implicit accounts to get from the [Tezos faucet](http://faucet.tzalpha.net) for the testnet.
-We're assuming re-use of the [token contract](https://carthage.tzkt.io/KT1TQR3eyYCytqBK9EB28J1taa2cX41F9R8x/entrypoints). **WHEAR??!** There is a faucet available for it.
+We're assuming re-use of the [token contract](https://carthage.tzkt.io/KT1TQR3eyYCytqBK9EB28J1taa2cX41F9R8x/entrypoints).
+There is a [faucet available](https://smartpy.io/dev/explorer.html?address=KT1JWENqDEoGasUty7m22QBPk6gfau8H4VQS) for it.
 One account would be used to deploy the oracle contract and another to deploy the client contract.
 Technically speaking the client contract has two parts that can be deployed separately – the requestor and the recipient.
 For simplicity, in this tutorial it's a single contract.

 ### The Token